Nomanidrees/SynimaAPIs/Readme.txt

 Presentation Layer
   → The main project contains the presentation layer and implements the ASP.NET Core web API.
 It should reference the Application and Infrastructure projects.

-Dependencies Between Layers
-The dependencies flow as follows:
- - Domain: No dependencies on any other layer.
- - Application: Depends on the Domain layer.
- - Infrastructure: Depends on Application and Domain layers (implements interfaces defined in them).
- - Presentation: Depends on Application (via MediatR or service injection).